 2010-02-07 (am) 1 Thessalonians 2:16-3:5 Present Hope

 And with many hugs and more tears, he leaves.
 And, nothing.
 No phone call.
 The police haven’t called either, so you know he’s not in trouble or dead.
 A week goes by.
-Then another, then a month, then another month.
+Then another, a month, another month.
 Finally, at the beginning of December, he calls.
 Hi Mom!
 I’m coming home for Christmas, okay?
 Bye!

 Paul knows what they are facing.
 He knows the temptations they’ll experience.
-So Paul warned them before he left.
+Paul warned them before he left.

 Okay, you’ve received the good news about Jesus.
 You’ve seen the truth.
 There isn’t many gods, there’s only one God in 3 persons.
 God the Father created the world.
 God the Son, Jesus saved the world by dying on the cross and rising from the dead.
 God the Holy Spirit lives in you and convinces you of the truth.